CruGlobal/maintenance-filter/README.md

 Other Features
 ==============
 * you can skip the message screen with a query parameter, so it's easy to test the site is working while everyone is still locked out
 * messages can contain html, which is useful for links to pages with further information
-* if only part of your app
+* if only part of your app is really a combination of apps, you can set up specialized filters for the various pieces and disable only one at a time

 Requirements